-Johnny has used his years of experience to sum up the qualities that a good boom operator needs: arms of steel, super fast reaction and observation, and understanding of the entire script.
+Alan has used his years of experience to sum up the qualities that a good boom operator needs: arms of steel, super fast reaction and observation, and understanding of the entire script.

 In theory, the technical setup is simple enough—a directional microphone mounted on an extendable pole, connected to a mixer by cable or wirelessly.
 But here’s the problem: the mic needs to hover a few inches above the actor’s head, following the actor’s every move while remaining completely invisible to the camera.

 The boom operator’s task seems simple: get the mic close enough to capture the dialogue clearly, but not so close that the mic enters the frame.
-But as Johnny explains, “This is the most important and hardest thing to do when you’re new to the action.
+But as Alan explains, “This is the most important and hardest thing to do when you’re new to the action.
 You need to know what the scene is like in the shot to determine where the boom is.”

 Nothing makes a boom operator’s heart drop faster than hearing that dreaded call echo across the set: “BOOM!”

-Johnny recalls anecdotes from his past.
+Alan recalls anecdotes from his past.
 “The whole crew turns to look at you, the director sighs, and you know you’ve cost everyone another take.
 After a while, you develop a sixth sense for where the frame lines are – but we’ve all been ‘that guy’ at least once.”

 To avoid things like that, normally the easiest way to do this is to look directly at the camera’s frame, but this can be distracting.
 Or some operators will use the position of a particular object in the scene as a reference, such as a vase on a table.
 Eventually, with a lot of practice, the operator will be able to determine the position of the boom simply by looking at the frame borders based on the position of the camera and the actors.